tock/tock/libraries/tock-register-interface/README.md

 # Tock Register Interface

-This crate provides an interface for defining and manipulating memory mapped registers and bitfields.
+This crate provides an interface and types for defining and manipulating registers and bitfields.

 ## Defining registers

 The crate provides three types for working with memory mapped registers:
 `ReadWrite`, `ReadOnly`, and `WriteOnly`, providing read-write, read-only, and write-only functionality, respectively.
+These types implement the `Readable`, `Writeable` and `ReadWriteable` traits.

 Defining the registers is done with the `register_structs` macro, which expects for each register an offset, a field name, and a type.
 Registers must be